Charting the path to open knowledge in Canada

-Annual Report 2023–2024
+Annual Report 2024–2025

 For our member organizations and the diverse communities they serve, CRKN empowers researchers, educators, and society with greater access to the world’s research and Canada’s preserved documentary heritage, now and for future generations.

-Our Vision
+Vision

-The world’s knowledge is accessible by all.
+Knowledge is accessible to all.

-Our Mission
+Mission

-A Message from the Executive Director
+A message from the Executive Director

 Clare Appavoo